European Sharing Economy Coalition

 - Encourage cities to develop sharing and collaboration action plans to stimulate greater recognition of the Sharing Economy across local policies.

 - Set up one-stop-shops for Sharing Economy entrepreneurs to bring together all business support services including mentoring, incubation, acceleration, advice on access to finance and support for internationalisation.

-- Enact a European public procurement system favoring Sharing Economy enterprises.
+- Enact a European public procurement system, with shareability criteria for tenders, favoring Sharing Economy enterprises.

 - Introduce appropriate EU funding lines to support public/private partnerships between Sharing Economy platforms and local governments.

 Drawing inspiration from the report: Policies for Shareable Cities, European policy makers should play an active role in making publicly owned assets available for maximum utilisation by designing sharable infrastructures, services, incentives and regulations that facilitate the Sharing Economy at local level.
 This is particularly relevant in the following areas: